James G. Stahlman: Desegregation

 Stahlman served on the Board of Trust of his alma mater, Vanderbilt University, from 1930 to 1976.
 In 1960, he used the newspaper to publish misleading stories about Civil Rights leader James Lawson, which suggested Lawson had incited others to "violate the law" and led to his expulsion from the Vanderbilt University Divinity School.
 The school was placed on probation for a year by the American Association of Theological Schools, and the power of trustees was curtailed.

 Stahlman was "strongly anti-integration".
 However, within a few years, "Stahlman was downplaying his racist rhetoric, boasting of hiring of a black reporter, and donating $250 to the families of black girls killed in a church bombing in Birmingham."

 In 1967, Stahlman tried to keep Stokely Carmichael from speaking on the Vanderbilt campus; after Carmichael's speech on April 8, a racially charged riot broke out in North Nashville.
 Stahlman blamed Chancellor G. Alexander Heard for letting students invite Carmichael on campus.

 Personal life, death and legacy

 Stahlman was married three times.
 With his first wife, Mildred Porter Thornton, Stahlman had two daughters, Mildred and Ann.
 Stahlman married his second wife, Effye Chumley, in 1939; she died in 1952, and he married his third wife, Gladys Breckenridge, in 1953.

 Stahlman died on May 1, 1976, at the Vanderbilt University Hospital, after suffering a stroke at Rand Hall during a Vanderbilt Board of Trust meeting.
-One of his daughters, Mildred T. Stahlman, is a professor of pediatrics and pathology at Vanderbilt University.
+One of his daughters, Mildred T. Stahlman, was a professor of pediatrics and pathology at Vanderbilt University.
 He is the namesake of the James G. Stahlman Professorship of American History at Vanderbilt University, currently held by Jefferson Cowie.